bahrus/ab-sorb/README.md

 # soak-up (🧽) [TODO]

-Absorb temporary light children into the upgraded schema
+Absorb temporary light children into the upgraded Web Components, for those who insist that web components should be 100% progressive enhancement compatible.

 ```html
 <form>